 “Yes, my plans got me here!” kind of exclamation would be your mantra.
 Everybody gets satisfied when they get to a position by prior design or plan, and not by accident.

 You also know from experience that the tougher the task, the more satisfaction you get.
-Without a plan, you will not only get yourself bored, but you will also lose the fulfilment of reaching the goal.
+Without a plan, you will not only get bored, but you will also lose the fulfillment of reaching the goal.